dy/emmy/README.md

 Emmy is extension to [component-emitter](https://github.com/component/emitter), which makes it more convenient:

-1. Emits events on any target: plain object, element, jQuery, Backbone model, [color](https://github.com/dfcreative/color) etc.

-2. Uses target events, if available, like `dispatchEvent` or `addEventListener` in DOM elements or `on`, `trigger` in jQuery objects.
+1. Emits events on any target: plain object, element, jQuery, Backbone model, [color](https://github.com/dfcreative/color) etc. Uses target events first, if available, like `dispatchEvent` or `addEventListener` in DOM elements or `on`, `trigger` in jQuery objects.

-3. [Fully compliant](https://cdn.rawgit.com/dfcreative/emmy/master/test/index.html) with [component-emitter](https://github.com/component/emitter).
-Instance of _Emitter_.
+2. Inherits [component-emitter](https://github.com/component/emitter), in that it is [fully compliant](https://cdn.rawgit.com/dfcreative/emmy/master/test/index.html) and `instanceof Emitter === true`.

-4. Accepts space-separated multiple events.
+3. Accepts space-separated multiple events.

 5. Works both in browsers and _io_.